tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

     setx AZURE_STORAGE_CONNECTION_STRING "<yourconnectionstring>"

+Restart you cmd for the environment variable to take effect.

 ##### Linux/macOS

 In bash/terminal, copy and paste the following and substitute **<yourconnectionstring>** with the connection string you just copied.

     export AZURE_STORAGE_CONNECTION_STRING="<yourconnectionstring>"

+Restart you bash/terminal for the environment variable to take effect.

+#### Store Images in Blob Storage from Flask app